epluno/changelog/README.md

 #### How our changelog works

 Just like our versioning convention our changelogs follow a standard format based on [Keep A Changelog](https://keepachangelog.com/en/1.0.0/).
-Our only modification is on how we manage the changelog - We outline a generalized view of our roadmap and it showcased under the **Unreleased** section, while keeping the current version at the top of document.
+Our only modification is on how we manage the changelog - We outline a generalized view of our roadmap and it showcases under the **Unreleased** section.
+Items that are listed under this section are planned features, but may or may not make it into the schedule.
+Under the **Releases** section, the latest release will always be at the top of the document.

 Under each release we will provide a list of changed known as [types](https://keepachangelog.com/en/1.0.0/#types) made during the release.